Ask the Experts: All Questions

 If the wrong diluent is used, the vaccination should always be repeated.
 If an inactivated vaccine is reconstituted with the wrong diluent and is administered, the dose is invalid and should be repeated as soon as possible.
 If a live vaccine is reconstituted with the wrong diluent and is administered, the dose is invalid.
 If the dose can’t be repeated on the same clinic day, it needs to be repeated no earlier than four weeks after the invalid dose.
 This spacing is due to the effects of generating a partial immune response that could suppress the live replication of subsequent doses, even of the same live vaccine.

-Immunize.org has produced a printable document with details about vaccines that require diluents and how to use them: www.immunize.org/catg.d/p3040.pdf.
+Immunize.org has produced a printable document with details about vaccines that require diluents and how to use them: www.immunize.org/wp-content/uploads/catg.d/p3040.pdf.

 Yes, however, this issue is not addressed in the 2010 MMRV ACIP recommendations.
-Although this is off-label use, CDC recommends that when a dose of MMRV is inadvertently given to a patient age 13 years and older, it may be counted towards completion of the MMR and varicella vaccine series and does not need to be repeated.
+Although this is off-label use, CDC recommends that when a dose of MMRV is inadvertently given to a patient age 13 years or older, it may be counted towards completion of the MMR and varicella vaccine series and does not need to be repeated.

 ACIP recommends routine booster doses of MenACWY for people two months old or older at ongoing high risk for meningococcal infection (see www.cdc.gov/mmwr/volumes/69/rr/pdfs/rr6909a1-H.pdf, Table 3).
 This group includes people (1) with persistent complement component deficiency (an immune system disorder) or who take a complement inhibitor (examples include eculizumab [Soliris], ravulizumab [Ultomiris], and sutimlimab [Enjaymo]), (2) with anatomic or functional asplenia, (3) with HIV infection, (4) who have higher risk of exposure (including microbiologists who handle Neisseria meningitidis isolates and travelers to or residents of areas with epidemic or hyperendemic meningococcal disease [such as the meningitis belt of sub-Saharan Africa]).